INeedNZT/Background-Inpainting/README.md

 <img src="assets/grid_sample.png"/>

 Specifically, GroundingDINO is used to identify the object, which are then segmented with SAM.
-The background is inpainted using ControlNet and Stable Diffusion XL, and the foreground is removed via LAMA inpainting.
+The background is inpainted using ControlNet and Stable Diffusion XL, with guidance from Canny edge detection and IP-Adapter, while the foreground is removed via LAMA inpainting.
 At last, the identified object are copied and pasted into the newly generated background.

 ## Installation